WTBC-LP

-WTBC-LP was a low-powered television station licensed to Tallahassee, Florida.
+WTBC-LP (channel 65) was a low-power religious television station in Tallahassee, Florida, United States.
 The station was owned by Temple Baptist Church, Inc. As W65BG, it was affiliated with the religious network ACTS.
 As WTBC-LP, it was affiliated with FamilyNet, The Worship Network, and the Total Living Network.

-On February 15, 2013, the station's license was cancelled by the Federal Communications Commission.
+On February 15, 2013, the station's license was canceled by the Federal Communications Commission.